HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-1 Operator classes etc.md

 > **Key Information:** Any licensed amateur may select a desired call sign under the vanity call sign rules.

 Don't like your assigned call sign?
-Good news! *Any licensed amateur can select a desired call sign under the vanity call sign rules*. {{< link id="T1C02" >}} You can apply for a vanity call sign from your group or a lower group (representing a higher class license).
-There are also some prefixes which are assigned to specific geographical regions.
+Good news! *Any licensed amateur can select a desired call sign under the vanity call sign rules*. {{< link id="T1C02" >}} You can apply for a vanity call sign from your group or a lower group (representing a lower class license).
+There are also some prefixes which are assigned to and reserved for specific geographical regions.

 #### Call Sign Regions